fenok/articles/body-stretching/body-stretching.en.md

 # Stretching body to full viewport height: the missing way

-So, you're making a sticky footer or centering some content relative to the viewport.
-You want to stretch the `body` to full browser window height, at the same time allowing it to stretch to its content.
-No doubt, this task was solved a bazillion of times, and it should be as easy as pie.
+Suppose you're making a sticky footer or centering some content relative to the viewport.
+You want to stretch the `body` to the full height of the browser window, while also letting it stretch to its content.
+This task was surely solved a bazillion times, and it should be as easy as pie.
 Right? _Right?_

 ## The state-of-the-art way

 Sure!
-Just set `min-height: 100vh` to the `body`. `100vh` is 100% of the viewport height, and using `min-height` instead of `height` does not fix the `body` height, allowing it to grow as necessary.
-Exactly what we need!
+Applying `min-height: 100vh` to the `body` should do the trick. `100vh` means that the initial `body` height will take 100% of the viewport height, whereas the use of `min-height` instead of `height` will let the `body` grow even more if necessary.
+This is exactly what we need!

 Well...
 Almost.
-Apparently, in a typical mobile browser such a page will always have a scroll, and the bottom of the page will disappear beneath the browser bottom UI panel.
-Even if the content fits the screen perfectly!
+It turns out that, in a typical mobile browser, such a page will always be scrollable, and its bottom will disappear beneath the bottom UI panel of the browser.
+Even if the page content fits the screen perfectly!

 The case is that on mobile devices `100vh` is the maximum possible viewport height, but the initial viewport height is usually _smaller_.
 This happens due to browser UI elements that initially take up some space, but then shrink or disappear on the page scroll.